 An electromechanical technician needs to be multi-skilled, because today’s industrial and manufacturing equipment integrates mechanical, electrical, and electronic/computer systems.
 Those skills range from welding, blueprint reading, and computer-aided drafting to understanding hydraulics, pneumatics, programmable logic controllers, electronics, microprocessors and more.

-In this two-year program you’ll build them all, and get plenty of hands-on training that counts toward your Red Seal designation as an industrial electrician, industrial millwright or instrumentation and control technician.
+In this program you’ll build them all, and get plenty of hands-on training that counts toward your Red Seal designation as an industrial electrician, industrial millwright or instrumentation and control technician.
 Many of our graduates have pursued multiple Red Seal designations, discovering that one of the great advantages of having a broad set of skills is that you’ll have more opportunities for employment and career paths.
 You could also consider furthering your education: this program counts as two years of credit toward your Bachelor of Applied Management degree.

 Are you ready to keep the future running smoothly?
 Call us today and find out more about this program.

 This YouTube video shows the mechatronics stations designed by students Nick Rommens and Jeffery Richard in preparation for the Skills Canada National Competition.

 |Credential:||Diploma, Electromechanical Technician|

 - Résumé including work and volunteer experience with applicable dates, membership in groups, associations or athletics, awards and distinctions, and any other information about yourself relevant to the program

 NOTE: Preference will be given to applicants with academic Grade 12 math and Grade 11 or 12 physics.

 *Applicants who do not meet the academic requirements for this program are encouraged to apply.
 Successful completion of TOWES (Test of Workplace Essential Skills) may be used as a consideration of acceptance.